hiltmon/hiltmon.com/source/_posts/2012-04-12-dont-panic-flashback-trojan.markdown

 * You should sit and wait while it scans all your drives, feel free to continue to hyperventilate
 * You must pay for the annual subscription to the AV vendor
 * You are safe, and may now stop panicking
-* *Don't do any of the above.
-There's no point.
-So don't do it.*
+* **_Don't do any of the above.
+There's no point._**

+{% blockquote Nicholas J Percoco, https://twitter.com/#!/c7five/status/191496387031085057 %}
+We investigated >300 breaches in 2011.
+100% used malware.
+0% detected by AV on targets.
+In lab 25 AV engines detected 12%.
+{% endblockquote %}

 Didn't read the whole list before acting?
 Sigh.